 Funding Special Education Costs from Multiple Sources

-Private Vendor Contracted Instructional Services (eligible for State and Federal special education aid)
+Private Vendor Contracted Instructional Services (eligible for special education aid)

 Two Wisconsin Acts, 2011 Act 105 and 2013 Act 255, amended WI Stat. §115.88(1) to expand the types of private vendor contractual services eligible for state special education categorical aid to include substitute teachers, paraprofessionals (aides),orientation and mobility training services, educational interpreter services, educational audiology, speech therapy, and pupil transition services for students ages 18 to 21.